dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

 ## **🌵 Repo Structure**

-The Repo is organized as follows:
+This repo is organized as follows:

     📂 TOUR-Championship-Strokes-Gained-Analysis 📍
     │